The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Safety in cenotes is something I take seriously, and you should too.
 These are natural formations, not water parks.
 There are no lifeguards at most cenotes.
 The water is often deceptively deep, and the transition from shallow to deep can happen suddenly.

 Life jackets are essential for non-swimmers.
 Many cenotes rent life jackets at the entrance, but the quality varies wildly and sizing for small children is hit-or-miss.
 I strongly recommend bringing your own USCG-approved kids' life vest.
-It is the single most important piece of gear you can pack for a cenote trip with young children.
-Even if your child is a confident pool swimmer, cenote water is different -- it is deep, there are no pool walls to grab, and the cold can be shocking at first.
+The single most important piece of gear you can pack for a cenote trip with young children.
+Even if your child is a confident pool swimmer, cenote water is different - it's deep, there are no pool walls to grab, and the cold can be shocking at first.

 Stay within arm's reach of young children at all times.
-This applies even in shallow areas.
+Even in shallow areas.
 Cenote bottoms can be uneven, with sudden drop-offs hidden by rock formations.
-I have seen children step off an underwater ledge and go from waist-deep to over their heads in one step.
+I have seen kids step off an underwater ledge and go from waist-deep to over their heads in one step.

 Watch for slippery surfaces.
-The limestone around cenotes is often covered in a thin layer of wet algae that is incredibly slick.
+The limestone around cenotes is often covered in a thin layer of wet algae that's incredibly slick.
 This is where water shoes earn their keep.
-Never let kids run near the edge of a cenote -- one slip on wet limestone could mean a serious injury.
+Never let kids run near the edge of a cenote.
+One slip on wet limestone could mean a serious injury.

 Do not touch the formations.
 Stalactites and stalagmites took thousands of years to form and are incredibly fragile.
 The oils from human skin can actually stop their growth.
 Teach your kids to look and appreciate without touching.